clones-ai/clones-quality-agent/README.md

 bun run src/index.ts -d data -s session1,session2 -o output --grade
 ```

+### Grading Process

 The grader will:

-1. Look for an existing sft.json file in each session directory
+1. Look for an existing `sft.json` file in each session directory
 2. If found, grade it directly
-3. If not found, run the normal pipeline first to generate sft.json, then grade it
+3. If not found, run the normal pipeline first to generate `sft.json`, then grade it
-4. Output a scores.json file containing:
+4. Output a `scores.json` file containing:
    - A summary of completed tasks
    - A score from 0-100
    - Detailed reasoning for the score

+### Configuration Options

 You can adjust the chunk size (default 4) to control how many messages are processed at once: